TendulkarBudida/Dog_Breed_Multiclass_Classification_LSTM/README.md

-# Dog Breed Multiclass Classification with LSTM
+# Dog Breed Classification Project

-This project focuses on classifying dog breeds using a Long Short-Term Memory (LSTM) neural network.
+This project focuses on classifying dog breeds using a Convolutional Neural Network (CNN) based on the MobileNetV2 architecture.
 The implementation is done in Python, leveraging libraries such as TensorFlow and Keras.

 ## Project Structure

-- `dog_optimized.py`: The main script that contains the LSTM model implementation and training logic.
+- `_dog_optimized.py`: The main script that contains the CNN model implementation, training logic, and data preprocessing.
-- `images/`: Directory containing sample images of different dog breeds used for training and testing.
+- `DogBreedApp.py`: A PyQt5-based graphical user interface for real-time dog breed classification using a webcam or uploaded images.
+- `_predict.py`: A script for making predictions on images, including an option to capture images from a webcam.
+- `dog_breed_classifier.keras`: The saved trained model (generated after running `_dog_optimized.py`).
+- `class_labels.json`: A JSON file containing the mapping between class indices and breed names.
+- `README.md`: This file, providing an overview of the project and instructions.

 ## Requirements